 About David Jameson Architect

 Founded in 2001, this small firm is committed to excellence.
-Formerly based in DC and now in Bethesda, David Jameson Architects has received over 175 design awards and has been featured in over 200 publications, including Architectural Record, Abitare, Architecture, Architectural Digest, and Architectural Review.
+Formerly based in DC and now in Bethesda, David Jameson Architects has received over 175 design awards and has been featured in over 200 publications, including Architectural Record, Abitare, Architecture, Architectural Digest, and the Architectural Review.
 In 2011, London-based Wallpaper named the firm as one of the top four US firms to follow.
-In 2012, The Wall Street Journal listed it as one of the top 10 residential architecture firms in the US.
+In 2012, The Wall Street Journal listed it as one of the top ten residential architecture firms in the US.
 The firm’s principal architect and namesake has had the honor of being named one of Architectural Digest’s youngest members on its annual AD100 roster.
 Jameson also lectures at several universities in the area and has led the firm into becoming known for a diverse set of designs.

 Neumann Lewis Buchanan Architects

 AIA North Virginia Award of Merit,